viewtool/I2C_Adapter/RaspberryPi_GCC_USB_I2C_BH1750FVI/README.md

 # I2C_BH1750FVI
-An RaspberryPi project for BH1750FVI.
+A RaspberryPi project for BH1750FVI.